 What is a Content Management System?

-A content management system, such as Joomla!, is software that allows you to create and manage webpages easily by separating the creation of your content from the mechanics required to present it on the web.
+A content management system, such as Joomla!, allows you to create and manage webpages easily by separating the creation of your content from the mechanics required to present your site on the web.

 Creating an article